 Oh, how I love Vermont!
 It makes me happy just thinking about it.
-It has gorgeous forests, charming towns, and an inspiring artisan culture.
+It has gorgeous forests, charming towns, and inspiring artisan culture.
 Located in southern Vermont, the area around Woodstock is very convenient to the rest of New England, and this area embodies all that I love about Vermont.

 If you are searching for romantic getaways in Vermont, this area is the place to visit– historical, artistic, and quaint.